strayMat/causal-ml-course/slides/event_studies.typ

   What is the effect of tobacco tax on cigarettes sales? @abadie2010synthetic ]

-#slide[
-  = Examples of application of synthetic controls to epidemiology
+#slide(title: "Examples of application of synthetic controls to epidemiology")[

   - Literature review of the usage of SCM in healthcare (up to 2016): @bouttell2018synthetic